-I bought a knife and a small bag to put it in.
-Nothing fancy.
-Just an ordinary kitchen knife.
-I hadn’t wanted to be brutal or stabby, but when I realized there was a waiting period for a gun, that I had no idea where to find poison, and that there was little else I could imagine doing, I gave up and opted for the stabby method.
+I bought an ordinary kitchen knife and a small bag to put it in.
+I hadn’t wanted to be brutal or stabby, but when I realized there was a waiting period for a gun, that I had no idea where to find poison, and I couldn’t imagine doing anything else, I gave up and opted for the stabby method.
 I’d deal with the trauma later.

 It would build character.
 Challenge me.
 Get me out of my comfort zone.